 Default storing in both state and timing modes require time tags to reconstruct the data.
-These time tags will be stored either on a reserved tag chip, or interleaved in the data.
+These time tags will be stored either in the memory resources of an unused pod pair, or interleaved in the data.

-1. In the Trigger tab's Default Storing subtab, select the store by default option button and choose either Anything, Nothing, or Custom.
+1. In the Trigger tab's Default Storing subtab, select the store by default option button and choose either Anything, Nothing, Custom, or Transitions.

 Anything means all samples are stored.
 Nothing means that no samples are stored.
 Custom lets you specify which samples are stored.
+Transitions lets you specify which transitions to store on a per label basis.